Lowky2003/account_book/README.md

 - Firebase Hosting: make sure `firebase-config.js` is inside the folder you deploy (usually `public/`).

 Note: Firebase Web config values (like `apiKey`, `authDomain`, etc.) are not secrets; security comes from Auth + Firestore Rules.

+If you want extra protection against quota abuse, you can restrict the API key to your site domain in Google Cloud Console (APIs & Services → Credentials → API key restrictions), and/or enable Firebase App Check.

 ## Run locally
 Because this uses ES modules, you should run with a local server (not double-click the HTML file).